 ‘’As heat is an inherent property of the Sun and of Fire, as cold of the Moon, fluidity of water, and hardness of stones, and as the air is volatile, so the earth is naturally immovable.
 For oh! the properties existing on things are wonderful.”-Siddhanta Shiromani Goladhyaaya of Bhaskaracharya, Bhuvankosh, Shloka 5

-Rig Veda 8.78.5; 10.173.4; Atharva Veda 6.88.1, 20.34.2, 19.32.9, 13.1.6-7 and Yajur Veda 1.17 Says the Earth is Fixed.
-The Atharva Veda 6.77.1 and 6.44.1 explicitly states that Earth is standing still (not moving), moreover Rig Veda 10.173.4 commentary also says that earth is fixed.
+Many verses clearly uses the word Drdh दृढ which means fixed but Hindus argue that it means firm, whether Drdh means fixed or firm can be better understood after reading Rig Veda 8.78.5; 10.173.4; Atharva Veda 6.88.1, 20.34.2, 19.32.9, 13.1.6-7 and Yajur Veda 1.17 which says the Earth is Fixed.
+The Atharva Veda 6.77.1 and 6.44.1 explicitly states that Earth is standing still (not moving).
 But still Hindus will argue that it doesn’t mean what it says.
 Then what was the logic behind Ishwar revealing so many verses on Earth’s ‘Stability’?
-It’s plain and clear, the earth is fixed according to the Vedas.
+It’s plain and clear, the earth is fixed according to the Vedas as proved from verses which says that Earth is standing still.
 Even if we accept their claim, then why does Vedas talk about Earth along with Heaven that the earth and heaven are firmly fixed?
 As per the Vedas both heaven and earth are immovable.

 HOW DO SKY/HEAVEN LOOKS LIKE

 Rig Veda 1.59.2 The forehead of the sky, earth’s centre, Agni became the messenger of earth and heaven.